MatthiasRLalisse/lobbylinks/README.md

 * `legislators-historical.csv`
 * `legislators-historical.json`

-It is OK to overwrite these current contents of the `resources` folder.
+ Simply overwrite these current contents of the `resources` folder with the updated files.
 Note that `legislators-historical` is cumulative, but `legislators-current` is not.

 ### Installation
 Run the following commands in sequence: